buk7456/FreeTX/doc/logical_switches.md

 ### Example 3: Stopwatch operated by a single momentary switch for start/stop and reset
 When the switch is clicked, the timer runs/stops.
 When the switch is held long enough, the timer is reset.
-<br>For this we set up two logical switches to operate the timer as below, assuming SwH is our momentary switch.
+<br>For this, we set up two logical switches to operate the timer as below, assuming SwH is our momentary switch.

 ```txt
 L1